demisto/content-docs/docs/integrations/custom-integration-duplication.md

 ---
 id: custom-integration-duplication
-title: Custom Integration Duplication & Manual Upload
+title: Custom Integration Duplication & Manual Upload - ConnectUs
-description: Step-by-step guide for duplicating and uploading a custom integration using demisto-sdk upload-custom-integration.
+description: Step-by-step guide for uploading a custom integration using demisto-sdk upload-custom-integration.
 ---

 When replacing traditional integrations with Connectors, the in-product **Duplicate** button in the platform user interface redirects users to perform a custom duplicate and upload flow.

-This guide provides a step-by-step walkthrough for manually duplicating an existing integration from the official Content repository, updating its identifiers safely, and uploading it to your Cortex XSOAR or Cortex XSIAM platform tenant using the `demisto-sdk`.
+This guide provides a step-by-step walkthrough for manually duplicating an existing integration from the official Content repository, updating its identifiers safely, and uploading it to your Cortex Platform tenant using the `demisto-sdk`.

 ---